-Copyright © The McGraw-Hill Companies, Inc. Permission required for reproduction or display.
-HE City of NEW YORK is unique-it is CANADIAN a nation within a NATION.
-Its inhabitants, of which there are some 7,000,000, are called NEW YORKERS.
-This MAP is presented after patient research, as a com--posite of the NEW YORKERS' ideas concerning THE UNITED STATES -LET THEM SPEAK West · They live in Wil-mington, Delaware. e is moving to Dallas io he can be near his ittle Mother in ElPaso ndiana was an Indian Reservation until just recently, wasn't it?
-So you are moving to Indianapolis; you must let me give you a letter to my niece in Minneapolis Oh ves! he entered Marathon Swim from Los Angeles to Hawaii · · GULF OF MEXICO A New Yorker's Idea of THE UNITED STATES OF AMERICA
+Copyright © The McGraw-Hill Companies, Inc. Permission required for reproduction or display HE City of NEW YORK is unique-it is a nation within a NATION.
+Its inhabifants, of which there are some 7,000,000, are called NEW YORKERS.
+This MAP is presented after patient research as a composite of the NEW YORKERS' ideas concerning THE UNITED STATES .
+LET THEM SPEAK We have coutins in the He is moving to Dallas so he can be near his little Mother in El Pasa Indiana was an Indian Reservation until just recently, wasn't it?
+So you are moving to Indianapolis; you must let me give you letter to my niece in Minneapolis Oh yes! he entered from Los Angeles GULF OF MEXICO A New Yorker's Idea of THE UNITED STATES OF AMERICA